-Committed to the defense of the Chicano Nation of Aztlan Thank you for your interest in learning about the National Brown Berets.
+Committed to the defense of the Chicano Nation of Aztlan Thank you for your interest in learning about the Aztlanecas Brown Berets.

-The National Brown Berets (NBB) was founded in 2020 in order to revive the Brown Berets.
+The Aztlanecas Brown Berets (ABB) was founded in 2020 in order to revive the Brown Berets.
 At the time the Brown Berets were virtually unheard of and were dying out.
-The NBB was founded with the goal of bringing back the Brown Beret movement by establishing a national presence and returning to the original ideology, structure, and mission.
+The ABB was founded with the goal of bringing back the Brown Beret movement by establishing a national presence and returning to the original ideology, structure, and mission.

 We have grown into the largest and most active organization of Brown Berets.
 We have worked with dozens of Chicano and non-Chicano organizations and have participated in hundreds of demonstrations, marches, protests, events, and activities.
 These activities include the fight for Chicano studies in Arizona, fighting for student rights in California Community Colleges, and changing the lives of thousands of youth and adults nationwide through our outreach activities.

 Where We Have Been and Where We are Going The original Brown Berets were founded in 1967 as a Chicano Nationalist organization committed to fighting police brutality in the Chicano Community and to address institutionalized racism.
 The military structure was adopted and they were organized for the physical defense of the community.
 The Brown Berets motto is: “To Serve, Observe, and Protect”.
 Within years the Brown Berets had grown to thousands of members and their accomplishments were vast.
 They were the militant arm of the Chicano Movement and had become the Chicano Army of Aztlan.

 Because of the Brown Berets success they were infiltrated by government agents and systematically destroyed.
 In 1972 they were officially disbanded.
 They did not emerge again until 1992 when they were re-chartered and began their organizing efforts.